Fiscal Distress — Schools

 Declaring Fiscal Caution in a School District

 The first category alerting school districts of potential fiscal distress is fiscal caution.
-The Ohio Department of Education (ODE) in consultation with the Auditor of State (AOS), developed guidelines to identify fiscal practices that could lead to financial crisis if uncorrected.
+The Ohio Department of Education and Workforce (DEW), in consultation with the Auditor of State (AOS), developed guidelines to identify fiscal practices that could lead to financial crisis if uncorrected.

-Prior to declaring fiscal caution, ODE shall consult with the school board.
-The school board will be required to provide a written proposal to ODE to correct the fiscal deficiencies. and ODE may go on-site to provide technical assistance.
-Further scrutiny by the ODE and the AOS that determine potential problems can trigger fiscal caution.
+Before declaring fiscal caution, the DEW shall consult with the school board.
+The school board will be required to provide a written proposal to DEW to correct the fiscal deficiencies, and DEW may go on-site to provide technical assistance.
+Further scrutiny by the DEW and the AOS may determine that potential problems exist that can trigger fiscal caution.

 Top of Page